A 9 year old boy, with his birth certificate, in Belize City.

 Birth Registration Essential for the Protection of Children’s Rights Everywhere

-Globally, an estimated 230 million children under age 5 are without a birth certificate and at risk of missing out on critical services and protection.
-UNICEF works with governments worldwide to improve birth registration rates to ensure that every child is counted.
+Globally, there are 150 million children under age 5 — or 2 of every 10 — whose births went unrecorded, putting them at risk of missing out on critical services and protection.
+UNICEF won't stop working with governments to improve birth registration rates until every child is counted.

 Helping countries improve birth registration as a basic form of protection